Reputational Bargaining and Inefficient Technology Adoption: Proof of Theorem 2

-Therefore, the equilibrium adoption probability must converge to either $\pi^*$ or $1$ in the limit where $\varepsilon \rightarrow 0$.
-If the limit point is $\pi^*$, then it must be the case that the buyer mixes between offering $\theta_2$ and $p_{\theta_2}$ in a way that makes the seller indifferent between adopting and not adopting the technology.
+If the limit point is $\pi^*$, then it must be the case that the buyer mixes between offering prices that converge to $\theta_2$ and $p_{\theta_2}$ in a way that makes the seller indifferent between adopting and not adopting the technology.
 As in the proof of Lemma \ref{lemmab3}, let $\rho^*$ denote the limiting probability with which the buyer offers $p_{\theta_2}$.
 The seller's incentive constraint at the adoption stage requires that in the limit as $\varepsilon\to 0$ for a fixed $\nu>0$, and then taking the limit as $\nu\to 0$

 or equivalently,